 - All NCW lessons are adapted to be accessible to every individual.
-This includes those subjects where accessibility can be a challenge at A-Level such as Mathematics, Science, Art and PE.
-NCW teachers have expertise in specialist Braille codes such as music. - Class sizes are small up to just eight students per class - to maximise learning potential. - NCW timetables include individually tailored lessons in Mobility, Braille and Independent Living Skills, which are crucial for young adults navigating the world with a visual impairment. - Our residential status affords a waking day curriculum, where skills learnt during the school day can be practised and are embedded in the residential setting with the support of Residential Key Workers.
+This includes those subjects where accessibility can be a challenge at A Level such as Mathematics, Science, Art and PE. - Class sizes are small up to just eight students per class - to maximise learning potential. - NCW timetables include individually tailored lessons in Mobility, Braille and Independent Living Skills, which are crucial for young adults navigating the world with a vision impairment. - Our residential status affords a waking day curriculum, where skills learnt during the school day can be practised and embedded in the residential setting with the support of Residential Key Workers.

 - NCW students will have a peer group, friends and a community.
-Senior students play an important role as mentors for younger students who are visually impaired.
-They grow socially, educationally and individually as they prepare for adult independence. - Students have access to specialist counselling, medical care and nursing support and will benefit from being in a supportive environment with a wide range of specialist staff. - All students are visually impaired and each person's visual impairment is different from the next.
+Senior students play an important role as mentors for younger students who are vision impaired.
+They grow socially, educationally and individually as they prepare for adult independence. - Students have access to specialist counselling, medical care and nursing support and will benefit from being in a supportive environment with a wide range of specialist staff. - All students are vision impaired and each person's vision impairment is different from the next.
 This means that no-one is perceived as the different one and students offer one another incredible support and understanding.